by Tammy Taylor

 After they’ve served their time as a peanut butter container and then a freezer container there’s yet another use for them – my city-raised grandbabies love to catch things with them.
 I had Rancher-Man drill holes in the top of different colored lids and I scrolled each grandbaby’s name on a lid with a permanent marker.
 Now they have non-breakable containers to catch ladybugs with, guaranteed to provide hours of country fun for them.
 I’m always surprised at the things kids latch onto sometimes but this is always the first thing they reach for and they spend hours running around making their own ladybug playland.
 Since they all have their names on their own jar there’s no hard feelings that one of their cousins has the wrong jar.
 This is by far my favorite use for these jars!

 And lastly let’s talk about socks.
 Working on a ranch we are pretty hard on socks and go through them pretty fast.
-After they are clean I cut up holey socks and use them for various other cleaning tasks.
+What to do with them when they are no longer useful for socks?
+This one is easy: After a too-far-gone sock is clean I cut it into a large square and use it for various other cleaning tasks.
 I’ll cut off the toe and heel and split the remaining band in half for a square-ish piece of very absorbent terrycloth fabric that can be used to clean, oftentimes in the place of paper towels.
 We just throw them in the regular wash and reuse them for quite a while.

 When these rags have put in hard labor as cleaning cloths and become overly stained I shift them to garage duty for their final use.
 There Rancher-Man uses them with his grease gun or to wipe down something incredibly grody and it finally hits the trash afterward.
 That’s quite a few extra uses for a simple sock!